Domestic Violence Attorneys in Madison

 - the accused is the known abuser in the relationship

-In Wisconsin, the act of domestic abuse is when:
+In Wisconsin, domestic abuse occurs when:

 - The person commits sexual assault